 Drema Gold, a bariatric surgery patient at MedStar Franklin Square, achieved weight-loss success using the tools from the Bariatric Program

-Whatever surgical option you choose for your weight loss surgery, Christopher You, MD and Ginny Andreasik, RN, BSN, are there to help you on your journey.
-"Our patients are always thanking me, but I'm the one who should be thanking them," says Ginny Andreasik.
-As program coordinator for the Bariatric Program at MedStar Franklin Square, Ginny helps patients have a positive experience with bariatric (weight loss) surgery.
+Whatever surgical option you choose for your weight loss surgery, Christopher You, MD, is there to help you on your journey.
+He is committed to helping patients have a positive experience with bariatric (weight loss) surgery.

 Along with getting information and support, having the right choices available are crucial.
 "We offer a range of surgical options," says Dr. You.
 "That means patients can get the procedure that's optimal for them in terms of weight loss, health improvement, and reduced risk."